 Special procedures in cold weather months in Minnesota govern disconnection of residential electric service that affects primary heating sources.
 These rules, issued by the MPUC, are in effect from October 15 through April 15 and are intended to minimize customer hardship during the heating season.
 The Cold Weather Rule does not forbid winter shut off.
 If you receive a shut off during the winter months, you must act promptly and call Minnesota Power at 1-800-228-4966 to apply for Cold Weather Rule protection and set up a payment plan.
 Your service will be subject to disconnection without further notice if you do not make the agreed upon payments.
 If you cannot keep your original payment plan, call Minnesota Power immediately and make a new payment plan to avoid disconnection.

-Please visit the MPUC Cold Weather Rule FAQ page for more information.
+Please visit the Minnesota Cold Weather Rule Protections page for more information.